-Among these operations, the model allows the reorderings summarized by Table 1.
-The model leaves a lot of possibility for optimization as long as program dependencies within a thread are not violated (e.g., store x; load x is never executed out-of-order due to data dependency on x).
-While data-dependency removal may allow more optimizations, the CLI documents explicitly prohibit doing so - see execution order rules in section 10.10 of [14].
-Furthermore, here we are presenting the memory model in terms of allowed bytecode reorderings and not in terms of reorderings of abstract program actions.
-Optimizations which remove dependencies are usually performed by the compiler (the hardware platforms respect program dependencies) and hence would already be reflected in the bytecode.
+Among these operations, the model allows the re-orderings summarized by Table 1.
+The model leaves a lot of possibility for compilers and hardware to optimize the execution by reordering program operations as long as program dependencies within a thread are not violated (e.g., store x; load x is never executed out-of-order due to data dependency on x).

-Reorder 2nd bytecode
+Reorder 2nd operation

-1st bytecode Read Write Volatile Read Volatile Write Lock Unlock
+1st operation Read Write Volatile Read Volatile Write Lock Unlock

 Read Yes Yes Yes No Yes No

 Write Yes Yes Yes No Yes No

 Volatile-Read No No No No No No

 Volatile-Write Yes Yes Yes No Yes No

 Lock No No No No No No

 Unlock Yes Yes Yes No No No

 Table 1.
-Bytecode reordering allowed by the .NET memory model
+The .NET memory model